Learning Design

 Our teaching and learning concept

-All courses have competency-based learning outcomes, which means they are designed to help you develop the knowledge and skills essential for your success.
-Our courses are based on these learning outcomes and developed collaboratively with the teaching teams, using innovative, digitally supported learning designs to promote active participation and engagement.
-We understand learning as a continuous, central process of our learning design.
+All study programs have competencies-based learning outcomes, which means they are designed to help you develop the knowledge and skills essential for your success.
+Our courses are based on these learning outcomes and developed using innovative, digitally supported learning designs to promote active participation and engagement.
+We understand learning as a continuous process that uses a blend of tools and techniques.
+What does that specifically mean?

 Read the standards of Learning and Teaching at UTN here

-Our competence-oriented examination system
+Our competencies-oriented assessment system

 Based on learning-oriented assignments